 Optimization never stops

-Developing and managing your mobile presence is a constant work in progress.
+Developing and managing your mobile presence is a constant work in progress, especially for recently formed businesses.
 Technology never stops.
 And to offer the best possible mobile experience for your customers, you’ll need to keep track of developments and changes in mobile technologies and find ways to implement them in your own business.

 Safety concerns from users